block-open-source/goose/README.md

 </p>

 `goose` is a software engineering agent that runs on your machine, in your terminal or in your IDE.
-It can take on tasks with your direction, and the make changes, write code, run code, take action.
+It can take on tasks with your direction, and then make changes, write code, run code, take action.

 Goose can: